GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 Our unit tests are written in JavaScript, so you will need to download the following to run them:
 - Node.js (https://nodejs.org/en/download)
 - Jest (https://jestjs.io/docs/getting-started)

+# Getting Started
+Download the dependencies above and verify them using the following terminal commands
+- node -v
+- npm -v
+Both of these commands should output version numbers

 ## To run tests:
 - Select correct branch